syne-tune/syne-tune/docs/source/faq.rst

 How can I utilize multiple GPUs?
 ================================

-To utilize multiple GPUs you can either use the backend :class:`~syne_tune.backend.LocalBackend`, which will run on the GPU available in a local machine.
+To utilize multiple GPUs you can either use the local backend :class:`~syne_tune.backend.LocalBackend`, which will run on the GPU available in a local machine.
 You can also run on a remote AWS instance with multiple GPUs using the local backend and the remote launcher, see